Donations & Transfers

 - Church of the Brethren

 Priority will be given to Church of the Brethren materials from the Atlantic Northeast and Southern Pennsylvania Districts and their associated congregations.
 The Hess Archives and Special Collections is the designated repository for these local districts.
-Congregations are encouraged to contact the Archivist to discuss stewardship of their records.
+Congregations are encouraged to consult our Church of the Brethren Collection Development Policy and contact the Archivist to discuss stewardship of their records.

 Priority will also be given to materials that support or enhance the college curriculum.
 We are a teaching collection and welcome class visits and student research projects.